sladesamuel/personal-website/README.md

 1. [NodeJS and npm](https://nodejs.org/en/download/package-manager/)

+> You can instead use [Node Version Manager](https://github.com/nvm-sh/nvm) to install/use the required Node version for this project with the commands `nvm install` and `nvm use`.

 ## Getting started

 In order to build and run the project locally, execute the following commands from the terminal in the root folder.